dahal/GistBoard/README.md

 Alex: Check?
 Cash?
 James: Ah, I like it.
 Alex: Check?
 Cash?
 Credit?
 James: Stop it, Alex.
-You know'd use it.
+You know you'd use it.
 ```